cppalliance/gcovr-development/README.md

 ./build.sh
 ```

-Files will be output to `/opt/github/cppalliance/json/gcovr/`, or the location can be modified in `build.sh`.
+Files will be output to the directory specified in build.sh, usually either `/opt/github/cppalliance/json/gcovr/` or `/mnt/c/output`.
+Since the first iteration of the script is aimed at WSL, the output is set to `/mnt/c/output` which is `C:\output`.

  Run `build.sh` each time after modifying the templates.

 ### WSL Notes

 Use Ubuntu 24.04: `wsl --install Ubuntu-24.04`

-Modify build.sh to send files to `/mnt/c/output/` where they can be easily viewed from the system's main browser.

 ### Administrator Notes